 Where You Break Out

 "There are areas on your face where you break out that correlate with your insides," explains clinical skincare specialist Jacky Banayan of JackyB Skincare in Beverly Hills.
-"For example, if you have big pustule cysts in your cheek region, the likelihood is that you have a food sensitivity.
-If you’re breaking out in tiny little bumps on the outskirts of your face, then you are eating something that is affecting your hormones."
 She also says that if you have full breakouts around your mouth, underneath your jawline, or on your forehead, chances are those breakouts are caused by a hormonal issue as well.
 Though, your hormones can also be triggered by food.

 Why You Break Out